 Second Saturday of every month (except June & October), 10:00-2:00, weather permitting.
 We will have several cats for you to see plus information on all of our other cats available for adoption!
 We are accepting washed aluminum cans for recycling.
 All proceeds go to the care of the cats.

 All of our adoptable cats and kittens are neutered and vet checked before being placed for adoption, and all Trap-Neuter-Return feral cats are neutered and vet checked before being returned.
-We could not do what we do without the services of veterinarians who provide services to us: Village Vet Clinic, Best Friends Veterinary Hospital, Planned Pet-Hood, and Claws & Paws 4 a Cause.
+We could not do what we do without the services of veterinarians who provide services to us: Best Friends Veterinary Hospital, Planned Pet-Hood, Claws & Paws 4 a Cause, and Highland Veterinary Clinic.

 Our rescue would not be able to have as many cats adopted as we do without the contributions and dedication of Rescue Riders Pet Transport.
 In some areas of the country spay-neuter programs have been successful enough to reduce the number of available adoptable pets.
 Our friendly, adoptable cats and kittens are transported to these areas of the US where they have loving homes waiting for them.